 Michael Arnold was promoted to lead game director for THE NFL ON CBS in May 2004.
 Since the NFL returned to the CBS Television Network in 1998, Arnold had served as the director for the Network’s NFL announce team of Dick Enberg and Dan Dierdorf for six seasons.
 In February 2010, he served as director of the Network’s broadcast of Super Bowl XLIV, which was watched by 106.5 million viewers making it the most-watched program in television history at the time.
-Arnold also served as director of Super Bowl 50, which was the most-watched single broadcast in television history on an all-or-part basis and won the Emmy Award for Outstanding Live Sports Special, Super Bowl XLVII and Super Bowl XLI, replay director for CBS Sports’ coverage of Super Bowl XXXVIII and was the director of the Network’s HDTV broadcast of Super Bowl XXXV.
+Arnold also served as director of Super Bowl LIII, Super Bowl 50, which was the most-watched single broadcast in television history on an all-or-part basis and won the Emmy Award for Outstanding Live Sports Special, Super Bowl XLVII and Super Bowl XLI, replay director for CBS Sports’ coverage of Super Bowl XXXVIII and was the director of the Network’s HDTV broadcast of Super Bowl XXXV.

-An eight-time Emmy Award winner, Arnold joined CBS Sports in 1981 as a broadcast associate.
+A 10-time Emmy Award winner, Arnold joined CBS Sports in 1981 as a broadcast associate.
 During his 37 years with CBS Sports, Arnold has served in a production capacity for the Network’s coverage of the NFL, the Olympics, Major League Baseball, the NBA, NCAA basketball, college football and boxing.

 Arnold has served as director for the Network’s coverage of its last 17 NFL Divisional Playoff games (1994 NFC Divisional Playoff game; Green Bay vs. Dallas; and 15 AFC Divisional Playoff games (1999-2013).
 He also has been a part of every production of the Super Bowl the Network has broadcast since 1982 (XVI, 1982; XVIII, 1984; XXI, 1987; XXIV, 1990; XXVI, 1992; XXXV, 2001; XXXVIII, 2004; XLI, 2007; XLIV, 2010; XLVII, 2013; and 50, 2016).